Ghost0159/hShop-downloader/README.md

 1. **Web Scraping:** The script utilizes the `requests` library along with `BeautifulSoup` for web scraping.
 It extracts relevant information, such as download links and file names, from the hShop website.

+2. **Selenium for Dynamic Content:** For web pages that load content dynamically using JavaScript, the script utilizes Selenium to interact with the webpage and retrieve the necessary data.

-2. **Threaded Downloads:** To enhance performance, the script uses multiple threads to download games concurrently.
+3. **Threaded Downloads:** To enhance performance, the script uses multiple threads to download games concurrently.
 This allows for faster retrieval of content.

-3. **HTML Decoding:** The `html_decode` function handles HTML-encoded characters in filenames, ensuring accurate and readable file names.
+4. **HTML Decoding:** The `html_decode` function handles HTML-encoded characters in filenames, ensuring accurate and readable file names.

-4. **Download Progress:** The script displays a progress bar using `tqdm` to provide real-time feedback on the download process.
+5. **Download Progress:** The script displays a progress bar using `tqdm` to provide real-time feedback on the download process.

-5. **Organized Directories:** The downloaded content is organized into directories based on their respective categories.
+6. **Organized Directories:** The downloaded content is organized into directories based on their respective categories.
 Each item is stored in a dedicated folder for ease of access.

 #### Technical Details
 - **Web Scraping:** The script sends HTTP requests to the hShop website and parses the HTML response using BeautifulSoup.
 It then extracts relevant information such as download links and file names using regular expressions.
+- **Selenium Integration:** For web pages with content that loads dynamically via JavaScript, the script uses Selenium, a powerful browser automation tool, to navigate the site, interact with elements, and extract data.
+Selenium simulates a real user interacting with the browser, making it ideal for scraping content that isn’t immediately available in the initial HTML response.
 - **Threaded Downloads:** The script utilizes Python's ``threading`` module to create multiple threads for downloading games concurrently.
 This helps in maximizing bandwidth utilization and reducing download times, especially when downloading multiple files.
 - **HTML Decoding:** The ``html_decode`` function handles HTML-encoded characters in filenames by replacing percent-encoded characters with their corresponding ASCII characters.
 This ensures that filenames are correctly decoded and readable.
 - **Download Progress:** The script uses ``tqdm``, a Python library for creating progress bars, to display real-time download progress.
 This gives users visibility into the download process and estimated time remaining.